 Much of the core of the Chemistry programs offered at UPEI is in line with nationally recognized requirements found at many universities; that is, a first year of general chemistry, followed by a year of organic chemistry and a minimum of one year in each of the subdisciplines of physical, inorganic, and analytical chemistry.

 An important distinction, however, is the inclusion of two undergraduate research-oriented courses, in addition to the normal honours research dissertation.
-Thus a key focus of our program is the introduction of undergraduates to research, initially at the sophomore level (CHEM 282) and later in CHEM 482, a one-semester research project course.
+Thus a key focus of our program is the introduction of undergraduates to research, initially at the junior level (CHEM 382) and later in CHEM 482, a one-semester research project course.
 Such courses are key to developing problem-solving and independent thinking/decision-making skills.
 The advantage we have at UPEI is that in relatively small class sizes, there is extensive opportunity for close student-faculty interaction, providing an optimum environment for learning and practising these skills.

 Such research skills are unique in a majors program, and will serve our graduates well as they pursue careers in the "real world."